spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 this is an easy way to streaming on rpi

-if you not want build ffmpeg and mpv scroll down to streaming
+if you not want build ffmpeg and mpv also